thescalaguy/blog/source/_posts/monoid.md

 {% endcodeblock %}

 And we see that the second rule is also satisfied.
 Therefore, $f$ is a homomorphism such that $f: StringMonoid \rightarrow IntMonoid$.
 To recap, a monoid homomorphism is a map between monoids that preserves the monoid operation and maps the identity element of the first monoid to that of the second monoid<sup>[[1]](https://en.wikipedia.org/wiki/Homomorphism#Definition)</sup>.
 The monoid operation is still $+$ and the empty string is mapped to $0$, which is the zero/identity element of `IntMonoid`.

+## Category with One Object

+Suppose there's a category $A$ with just one object in it.
+The identity arrow $id_A$ would point to itself.
+And the composition of this arrow with itself is $id_A$, which satisfies the associativity law.
+A monoid $(M, \bullet, e)$ may be represented as a category with a single object.
+The elements of M are represented as arrows from this object to itself, the identity element $e$ is represented as the identity arrow, and the operation $\bullet$ is represented as composition of arrows.

+Any category with a single object is a monoid.